Modern Gem Crystals: Synthesis, Characterization, Genesis and Intelligent Analysis

 Dear Colleagues,

-The field of gemology is undergoing rapid transformation, evolving from classical mineralogical observation into a data-driven, high-precision science.
+The field of gemology is undergoing a rapid transformation, evolving from classical mineralogical observation into a data-driven, high-precision science.
 The growing complexity of the gemstone market—driven by the emergence of novel synthetic materials, sophisticated enhancement treatments, and the critical need for geographic origin traceability—requires equally advanced analytical solutions.

-This Special Issue, "Modern Gem Crystals: Synthesis, Characterization, Genesis, and Intelligent Analysis", aims to highlight the intersection of fundamental mineralogy and cutting-edge technology.
+This Special Issue, “Modern Gem Crystals: Synthesis, Characterization, Genesis and Intelligent Analysis”, aims to highlight the intersection of fundamental mineralogy and cutting-edge technology.
 We seek to gather research that not only explore the geological genesis and physical properties of gem materials but also pioneer the application of digitization and artificial intelligence in the industry.

 We invite researchers to contribute original papers and reviews covering, but not limited to, the following themes:

-• Synthetics and Treatments: Detection mechanisms for laboratory-grown gems and novel enhancement processes (e.g., heat treatment, irradiation, diffusion).
+• Synthetics and Treatments: Detection mechanisms for laboratory-grown gems and novel enhancement processes (e.g., heat treatment, irradiation, and diffusion).

-• Digitalization and Intelligence: The implementation of artificial intelligence (AI), machine-learning algorithms, and big-data analysis in gemstone grading, spectral matching, and automated screening.
+• Digitalization and Intelligence: The implementation of artificial intelligence (AI), machine learning algorithms, and big data analysis in gemstone grading, spectral matching, and automated screening.

 • New Discoveries: Mineralogical studies of rare gem varieties and characterization of new deposits.